guardian/scribe/README.md

 However, this is not ideal because in most cases we require semantic HTML to be produced.

-Scribe overrides this behaviour to produce paragraphs (Ps; default) or BRs for new lines instead.
+Scribe overrides this behaviour to produce paragraphs (Ps; default) or BRs (with block element mode turned off) for new lines instead.

 ## Plugins